Bidirectional Consistency Models: Experiment Details

 \subsubsection{Inpainting}

-We describe our inpainting process in \Cref{alg:inpainting}.
-In our experiments, we set the initial noise scale $s=0.5$.
-Additionally, instead of inverting the image back to $T=80.0$, we empirically find inverting the image to $2.0$ already suffice for satisfactory inpainting outcomes, and hence, we use a 3-step inversion (i.e., $N=4$), where $t_1=\varepsilon=0.07$, $t_2=0.4$, $t_3=1.0$ and $t_4=2.0$.
+We describe BCM's inpainting process in \Cref{alg:inpainting}.
+In our experiments on CIFAR-10, we set the initial noise scale $s=0.5$.
+Additionally, instead of inverting the image back to $T=80.0$, we empirically find inverting the image to $T=2.0$ already suffice for satisfactory inpainting outcomes, and hence, we use a 3-step inversion (i.e., $N=4$), where $t_1=\varepsilon=0.07$, $t_2=0.4$, $t_3=1.0$ and $t_4=T=2.0$, and 1-step generation from $T$ to $0$.

-As for the results by CMs, we implement Algorithm 4 as described by \citet{song2023consistency} in their work.
+As for the results by CMs, we implement CM's inpainting algorithm (Algorithm 4 in \citet{song2023consistency}).
+The total number of time steps (NFEs) is set to 18 according to the official inpainting script at \url{https://github.com/openai/consistency_models_cifar10/blob/main/editing_multistep_sampling.ipynb}.
 To ensure a fair comparison, we opt for the improved model, iCT \citep{song2023improved}, over the original CMs, since iCT delivers superior generation performance.
 Nonetheless, due to the absence of officially released codes and checkpoints by the authors, we reproduce and train our own iCT model.
-Our reproduced iCT yields an FID score closely matching that reported by \citet{song2023improved} — our reproduced FID is $2.87$ compared to the reported $2.83$ — affirming the reliability of our results.
+Our reproduced iCT yields an FID score of single-step generation closely matching that reported by \citet{song2023improved} — our reproduced FID is $2.87$ compared to the reported $2.83$ — affirming the reliability of our results.